miuim/php-jwt/README.md

 would open.
 It _MAY_ support encryption/decryption in the future, but not with RSA.

+**NOTE**: The `HS256` algorithm uses a single secret key.
+Only use this when your application is both the issuer and verifier of a JWT.

+**NOTE**: do [NOT](https://blog.trailofbits.com/2019/07/08/fuck-rsa/) use RSA for new systems as a general rule, only use `HS256` and `EdDSA` for new systems and use RSA as a last resort for interoperability with existing systems that did not yet move to newer algorithms.

 # Why?

 Quite a number of JWT implementations exist for PHP, varying in quality.